Red Hen Publications

 • • • •

 If nothing else is clear.
 It seems plain to me that the Trelawney Prophecy was always the equivalent of a rogue bludger on the pitch and we would be stuck having to dodge it right up to the final showdown in Book 7.
-And I think we can take it for granted that by the end of HBP the former Tom Riddle knew every word of it.
+And I think we can take it for granted that by the end of OotP the former Tom Riddle knew every word of it.

 And much good it did him.